wlgranados/kattis/README.md

 ## Instructions

-To use the `problem_importer.py` script there are 2 command line arguments:
+To use the `problem_importer.py` script first ensure you have python installed.

+Set up a local python virtual environment for your kaggle solutions like in this repo, and then run `pip install -r requirements.txt` to grab all dependencies for the script.

+### Script Usage

+2 command line arguments:

 1. `url=<PROBLEM_URL>` : (required) used to specify the problem url.
 2. `--dir <DIR_PATH>` : (optional) used to specify directory to store files.